luigiselmi/docker-elasticsearch/README.md

     $ docker exec -it elasticsearch bash

-The script elasticsearch-startup.sh, included in the Dockerfile creates an index "thessaloniki" and sends a schema, aka mapping, as a JSON file
+The script elasticsearch-startup.sh, included in the Dockerfile, creates an index "thessaloniki" and sends a schema, aka mapping, as a JSON file

+    $ curl -XPUT "http://localhost:9200/thessaloniki/_mapping/floating-cars?include_type_name=true" -H "Content-Type: application/json" -d @fcd-mapping.json

+The schema defines the index fields

 ```
 {
   "floating-cars" : {